ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 The user SHOULD de-provision the resource record provisioned for DNS-based domain control validation once it is no longer required.

-## CNAME Records

-CNAME records MAY be used instead of TXT records, either for Delegated Domain Control Validation ({{delegated}}) or where specified by Application Service Providers to support users who are unable to create TXT records.

-An Application Service Provider supporting CNAME records MUST specify the use of an underscore-prefixed label (e.g., `_foo-<token>` or even the less-recommended `_<token>`) as a CNAME MUST NOT be placed at the same domain name that is being validated.
-This is for the same reason already cited in {{pitfalls}}.
-CNAME records cannot co-exist with other data, and there may already be other record types that exist at the domain name.
-Instead, as with the TXT record recommendation, an Application Service Provider specific label should be added as a subdomain of the domain to be verified.
-This ensures that the CNAME does not collide with other record types.

-In practice, many Application Service Providers that employ CNAMEs for domain control validation today use a random subdomain label, which also works to avoid collisions.
-But adding an provider-specific component in addition (such as `_foo-<RANDOM>-challenge`) would make it easier for the domain owner to keep track of why and for what service a validation record has been deployed.

-Note that some DNS implementations permit the deployment of CNAME records co-existing with other record types.
-These implementations are in violation of the DNS protocol.
-Furthermore, they can cause resolution failures in unpredictable ways depending on the behavior of DNS resolvers, the order in which query types for the name are processed etc. In short, they cannot work reliably and these implementations should be fixed.

-### CNAME Records for Domain Control Validation {#cname-dcv}
+## Delegated Domain Control Validation {#delegated}

-An Application Service Provider may specify using CNAME records instead of TXT records for Domain Control Validation.
-In this case, the target of the CNAME would contain the base16-encoded (or base32-encoded) random token followed by a suffix specified by the Application Service Provider.
+Delegated domain control validation lets a user delegate the domain control validation process for their domain to an Intermediary without having to hand over full DNS access.
+It is a variation of the above TXT record validation ({{txt-record}}) that indirectly inserts a CNAME record prior to the TXT record.

+The Intermediary gives the user a CNAME record to add for the domain and Application Service Provider being validated that points to the Intermediary's DNS, where the actual validation TXT record is placed.
+The record name and base16-encoded (or base32-encoded) random tokens are generated as in {{random-token}}.
 For example:

     _foo-challenge.example.com.
-IN   CNAME "<random-token>.dcv.provider.example."

-### Delegated Domain Control Validation {#delegated}

-Separately, CNAME records also enable delegated domain control validation, which lets the user delegate the domain control validation process for their domain to an intermediary without having to hand over full DNS access.
-The intermediary gives the user a CNAME record to add for the domain and Application Service Provider being validated that points to the intermediary's DNS, where the actual validation TXT record is placed.
-The record name and base16-encoded (or base32-encoded) random tokens are generated as in {{format}}.
-For example:

-    _foo-challenge.example.com.
 IN   CNAME  "<intermediary-random-token>.dcv.intermediary.example."

-The intermediary then adds the actual validation record in a domain they control:
+The Intermediary then adds the actual validation record in a domain they control:

     <intermediary-random-token>.dcv.intermediary.example.
 IN   TXT "<provider-random-token>"

 Such a setup is especially useful when the Application Service Provider wants to periodically re-issue the challenge.
-CNAMEs allow automating the renewal process by letting the intermediary place the random token in their DNS instead of needing continuous write access to the user's DNS.
+CNAMEs allow automating the renewal process by letting the Intermediary place the random token in their DNS instead of needing continuous write access to the user's DNS.

-Importantly, the CNAME record target also contains a random token issued by the intermediary to the user (preferably over a secure channel) which proves to the intermediary that example.com is controlled by the user.
-The intermediary must keep an association of users and domain names to the associated intermediary-random-tokens.
-Without a linkage validated by the intermediary during provisioning and renewal there is the risk that an attacker could leverage a "dangling CNAME" to perform a "subdomain takeover" attack ({{SUBDOMAIN-TAKEOVER}}).
+Importantly, the CNAME record target also contains a random token issued by the Intermediary to the user (preferably over a secure channel) which proves to the Intermediary that example.com is controlled by the user.
+The Intermediary must keep an association of users and domain names to the associated Intermediary-random-tokens.
+Without a linkage validated by the Intermediary during provisioning and renewal there is the risk that an attacker could leverage a "dangling CNAME" to perform a "subdomain takeover" attack ({{SUBDOMAIN-TAKEOVER}}).

-When a user stops using the intermediary they should remove the domain control validation CNAME in addition to any other records they have associated with the intermediary.
+When a user stops using the Intermediary they should remove the domain control validation CNAME in addition to any other records they have associated with the Intermediary.

 See {{delegated-examples}} for examples.

-### Domain Control Validation Supporting Multiple Intermediaries {#multiple}
+## Domain Control Validation Supporting Multiple Intermediaries {#multiple}

 There are use-cases where a user may wish to simultaneously use multiple intermediaries or multiple independent accounts with an Application Service Provider.
 For example, a hostname may be using a "multi-CDN" where the hostname simultaneously uses multiple Content Delivery Network (CDN) providers.

 To support this, Application Service Providers may support prefixing the challenge with a label containing an unique account identifier of the form `_<identifier-token>` and following the requirements of {{random-token}}, specified as either base32 or base16 encoded.
-This identifier token should be stable over time and would be provided to the user by the Application Service Provider, or by an intermediary in the case where domain validation is delegated ({{delegated}}).
+This identifier token should be stable over time and would be provided to the user by the Application Service Provider, or by an Intermediary in the case where domain validation is delegated ({{delegated}}).

 The resulting record could either directly contain a TXT record or a CNAME (as in {{delegated}}).
 For example: